Production Designers

 Japanese Location Expertise

-Deep knowledge of Japan's architectural heritage from Kyoto's wooden temples and Nara's ancient monuments to Himeji Castle's white towers, Tokyo's futuristic skyline, and the ryokan inns of the Japanese Alps.
-Our designers know how to capture and enhance Japanese locations.
+Our designers know Japan's built heritage in depth.
+That reaches from Kyoto's wooden temples and Nara's ancient monuments to Himeji Castle's white towers, Tokyo's futuristic skyline, and the ryokan inns of the Japanese Alps.
+They know how to capture and lift Japanese locations on screen.

 02.